davidjstudholme/xanthomonas-euvesicatoria-serbia/04-phylogenomics/01_all_xeu/README.md

 ### In the 04_phame/ directory

-This takes a while to run, so best to do it in a screen session:
+PhaME will take a long time to run, so best to do it in a screen session:

 ```
 screen